rwinch/spring-framework-wiki/Contributor-guidelines.md

 ## Submit your pull request

+Subject line:

-Otherwise, follow the same conventions for pull request subject lines as mentioned above for commit message subject lines.
+Follow the same conventions for pull request subject lines as mentioned above for commit message subject lines.

 In the body: